llaville/php-compatinfo-db/README.md

 Remove `composer.lock` to be able to install correct dependencies.

-Content of this file in repository if for PHP7 users.
+Content of this file in repository is for PHP7 users.

 # Authors